(* updated August 17, 2020)

 Only a short 45-minute drive from downtown Las Vegas, Mt.
 Charleston rises to a height of 12,000 feet in elevation and is a popular retreat during the summer, offering cool mountain breezes and scenic beauty.
 It’s a pleasant surprise to find yourself among forests of cedar, juniper, spruce, aspen, and mahogany, and seeing waterfalls and wildflowers, all while being so close to the desert.
 Local wildlife includes hummingbirds, songbirds, wild burros, mule deer, elk, and desert tortoise.
 With a total of 52 miles of hiking trails, there is some amazing hiking to be had on Mt.
 Charleston.
 Cabins and campgrounds are available as well.

-Other popular recreational areas in or near Las Vegas include Red Rock Canyon, Valley of Fire, Spring Mountain Ranch, Grand Canyon, Bryce Canyon, Death Valley National Park, and Zion National Park.
+Other popular recreational areas near Las Vegas include Red Rock Canyon, Valley of Fire, Spring Mountain Ranch, Grand Canyon, Bryce Canyon, Death Valley National Park, and Zion National Park.
 Nevada is also home to approximately 300 hot springs, many of which can be found near Las Vegas.

 If you’re someone who misses the ocean or wants to get in some surfing and/or deep-sea fishing, you’ll be happy to know that a 4-5 hour drive will bring you to the Pacific Ocean, whether it’s by Los Angeles or San Diego.
 If you’re a golfer, then you probably already know that Las Vegas is home to 35 golf courses, including 20 world-class courses.